neutrons/histogram-dev/docs/sphinx/install-details.rst

 To install the package, in the correct environment(histogram-dev)::

- $ pip install -e . --no-deps
+ $ pip install -e .